 I’m asking because knowing what made you sign up is really helpful for us in making sure that we’re delivering on what our users want.
 Just hit “reply” and let me know.

 - Completion rates are high thanks to the “Liking” effect.
-When someone chooses you, you instantly become better in their minds, so they are more willing to help.
+When someone chooses you, you instantly become better in their minds, so they’re more willing to help.

 - The question is posed to actual buyers/leads.
 These are people who have made it through the process successfully.

 Brian found that the information he gets is rich and full of hypotheses for optimization.
-Here is a story Brian shared of a Thank You page survey bringing valuable insights:
+Here’s a story Brian shared of a thank you page survey bringing valuable insights:

 - Why did you decide to sign up/purchase from us today?

 - What almost stopped you from signing up/buying from us today?

 - What are the top three things that persuaded you to use us?